rapila/plugin-newsletter/modules/widget/subscriber_import/README.md

 ### MailGroupInput
 * a new setting *include_temporary_mail_groups* (default: true) has been added.
 All the temporary (external mail groups like registrees of events, is_backend_created) are displayed
 * only the main subscriber groups are displayed it set to false. usage: e.g. for displaying target subscriber group options in this widget
+* reload when mail_groups_changed is fired, if a backend_created group has geen mailed.
+I.e. the mail groups change because temporary subscriptions become permanent ones

 ### SubscriberList
 * if there are any *is_backend_created* subscriptions, a additional column and filter *is_backend_created* is displayed automatically in the subscriber list